 The File Information pane displays the file properties, including its name, size, type, and date modified.

-5 Once you have loaded the map, you can also control the map using the following icons on the map.
+- 4 Tap the Load button on the screen. - 5 Once you have loaded the map, you can also control the map using the following icons on the map.